Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Introduction

 Finally, let us also remark that our result opens the doors to attain rate- and variance-efficient estimators free of symmetry requirements beyond the mark $8/5$ or in more general semiparametric models with successive Blumethal-Getoor indices by considering further debiasing steps.
 These directions will be investigated in further work.

 The rest of this paper is organized as follows.
 Section \ref{Sec:Model} introduces the framework and assumptions as well as some known preliminary results from the literature.
 Section \ref{Sec:DebiasMthd} introduces the debiasing method and main results of the paper.
 Section \ref{constCGMY} illustrates the performance of our method via Monte Carlo simulations and compares it to the method in \cite{JacodTodorov:2014}.
-The proofs are deferred to three appendix sections.
+The proofs of the key results are deferred to appendix sections.